By Brian King, ATC Publisher

-Protection necessary to preserve.”
+“Protection necessary to preserve.”

 We are celebrating this year more than the arrival of spring (finally!).
-We are marking the 40th anniversary on March 21st of a pivotal moment in the history of the Appalachian Trail (A.T.) and the Appalachian Trail Conservancy (ATC): the signing by President Jimmy Carter of H.R.
+Every March 21, we celebrate the anniversary of a pivotal moment in the history of the Appalachian Trail (A.T.) and the Appalachian Trail Conservancy (ATC): the signing by President Jimmy Carter of H.R.
 8803, “An Act to amend the National Trails System Act,” known throughout its overwhelmingly favorable legislative passage as the “Appalachian Trail Bill.”

 That law, Carter said when signing it, “means that the federal government can now work more effectively with the states and citizens to provide the protection necessary to preserve — and ultimately enhance — this important part of our American heritage.”
 For the A.T., it put teeth in the 1968 act and pushed ATC into a new era.

 In a note this month to ATC, Carter recalled that the A.T.’s future was “a constant concern as governor” and he made “frequent visits to the area.”
 As president, “I was eager to address the issue [and am] proud of the results.”

 The A.T. bill: